 Because these plants are attached to wood and rocks, they are not root feeders that need to be grounded in nutrient rich substrate.
 Instead, they get their nutrients from the water they are in.

 So if you want to fertilize them, you need to add a good liquid fertilizer to your aquarium water.
-I recommend one specific liquid fertilizer, go to this page to learn all about it.
-You definitely need one to keep your live plants happy.
+I recommend one specific liquid fertilizer, namely the API Leaf Zone I told you about earlier.
+Again, it’s available here on Amazon.
+You definitely need it to keep your live plants happy